danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 - A way to send feedback
 - A notification center

-Of course there's someone out there who _needs_ this stuff, but for most of us, this information is superfluous.
+Of course there's someone out there who _needs_ this stuff, but for me, most of this information is superfluous.
 I'm reminded of tmux/i3 configs with a current weather icon in the status bar.
 Try working near a window, or going outside once in a while!

-I remove everything from this bar other than the current selection and the Vim command line.
+I remove everything from this bar other than the line/column number.

 ### Line Numbers
 Line numbers are one of the primary ways to interface with other people and compilers or stack traces.